-- If changing the subject line of email, make sure to update the subject line in the Email Activity itself
+- If changing the subject line of an email, make sure to update the subject line in the JB Email Activity

 - Avoid using Date field = Today in a decision split when your timezone is not SFMC system time (CST).
 If your date field is local time (e.g. AEST), in CST time the current date is yesterday.
 This could stop customers flowing through your journey.

 - Scenario: For UAT purposes you want to activate a journey to test API calls, and then use the same event definition key in a separate production journey.
 API event definition keys – when defined in the JB canvas – cannot be reused when a journey is activated.
 To resolve this, create the event definition key as a “reusable” entry source, even if you only plan to use it for one live journey.

 - In JB Email Activities, the “success” status means a contact passed through the activity successfully.
 The contact is ready to be sent the email, but system processes in SFMC could still block the send.